 - 6.9 Missed or uncollected doses are to be recorded and reported by the Provider to the prescriber and the named key worker responsible for the service user.
 This can be done by telephone directly to the prescriber.
 Where three consecutive doses have been missed, the Provider must confirm with the service and prescriber before provision is made and whether the service user should return for re-assessment in line with the treatment agreement - 6.10 Doses that are collected to be taken on Sundays or Bank Holidays must be dispensed in a container with a child resistant closure.
-Service users must also be advised to store their medication out of reach of children and be reminded of the danger it presents to others - 6.11 Dispensing and supply can be refused in certain circumstances; - if the pharmacist believes the prescription is not genuine or for the person named on the prescription form - if the pharmacist believes the prescriber has made a clinical error or that the prescription is clinically inappropriate - if the service user, or anyone with them, behaves or threatens to behave violently or commits or threatens to commit any criminal offence in the pharmacy - if the service user, presents as intoxicated and the provider deems it clinically inappropriate to dispense the medication - 6.12 Service users may be excluded from the service i.e. have treatment withheld as a result of a professional risk assessment.
-This can include service users who have missed collecting their prescribed medicine for a specified number of instalments and their tolerance to the drug may have reduced - 6.13 If service users present and are showing signs of intoxication then their dose shall be withheld until they are able to present in a non-intoxicated state.
-Service users must be informed prior to the initiation of treatment and as part of their agreement, what types of behaviour may result in exclusion i.e. if there are signs of overdose, especially at times when doses are changed, during titration of doses, if the service user appears intoxicated or when they have missed doses.
-(A discussion about the importance of carrying Naloxone must be part of this conversation). - 6.14 The Provider must inform the prescribing team in the following circumstances: - if the service user does not consume the whole dose under supervision - if the service user appears to be ill - if the service user tries to avoid supervision or the process for proper consumption - if the service user appears to be intoxicated labelled with the service user's name, date and dose.
+Service users must also be advised to store their medication out of reach of children and be reminded of the danger it presents to others - 6.11 Dispensing and supply can be refused in certain circumstances: - if the pharmacist believes the prescription is not genuine or for the person named on the prescription form - if the pharmacist believes the prescriber has made a clinical error or that the prescription is clinically inappropriate - if the service user, or anyone with them, behaves or threatens to behave violently or commits or threatens to commit any criminal offence in the pharmacy - if the service user, presents as intoxicated and the provider deems it clinically inappropriate to dispense the medication - 6.12 Providers may need to request service users to be seen by the prescriber if they have missed a period of 3 days.
+This can include service users who have missed collecting their prescribed medicine for a specified number of instalments and their tolerance to the drug may have reduced - 6.13 Providers may decide to not give the person their prescription if they are showing evidence of gross impairment due to intoxication i.e. slurring words, being uncoordinated or staggering.
+Under these circumstances we would not expect a pharmacist to give a dose of OST medication but ask them to come back later (or the following day) and present in a less intoxicated state to continue their treatment.
+A discussion about the importance of carrying Naloxone should be part of this conversation. - 6.14 The Provider must inform the prescribing team in the following circumstances: - if the service user does not consume the whole dose under supervision - if the service user appears to be ill - if the service user tries to avoid supervision or the process for proper consumption - if the service user appears to be intoxicated of doses being held in the mouth.
+If a service user's dose is measured out in advance of their visit, then suitable storage containers with lids should be used.
+These must be individually labelled with the service user's name, date and dose.
 Prior to the disposal of these containers, all identifying labels shall be removed / anonymised.
 After consuming their dose, service users should be spoken to and offered a drink of water to ensure that the dose has been swallowed.
 Disposable cups should be used for this purpose.
 Service users should not be allowed to consume their own drinks from cans or bottles as this enables the opportunity to spit the dose out into the can or bottle